WSpiller/MVMR/README.md

 ## Citation

-The corresponding paper has been published by the International Journal of Epidemiology, and can be accessed at:
+The corresponding paper has been published in Statistics in Medicine, and can be accessed at:

-[An examination of multivariable Mendelian randomization in the single-sample and two-sample summary data settings.
-International Journal of Epidemiology, 2018.
+[Testing and correcting for weak and pleiotropic instruments in two-sample multivariable Mendelian randomization.
+Statistics in Medicine, 2021.
 [Internet].
-2018;dyy262.](https://dx.doi.org/10.1093/ije/dyy262)
+2021;sim.9133.]( https://doi.org/10.1002/sim.9133)

 ## License